Agreement on Journey Continuation: Background

 Since 2017, the AJC provides a further protection when the above protections are not valid.
 The AJC protection is similar to the protection of CIV, but covers separate tickets instead of a single ticket (through ticket).

+Traditionally, international trains journey could be booked all the way on one booking, then the contract obliged the ticket issuer to rebook passenger who missed a connection.
+But train operators have to a higher degree avoided selling such tickets, recommending passengers to buy separate tickets from each operator.

 Conditions

 The passenger who, due to a delay or cancellation of the preceding train, misses a train on which he has a seat reservation, is allowed on the next possible train without additional costs under these conditions: